Chart Color Schemes

 Seaham - Woodville features high concentrations of family households, with a higher-than-average median household size

 Family households account for 87.5% of all households, including 46.1% couples with children, 33.1% couples without children, and 7.6% single parent families.
-Non-family households constitute the remaining 12.5%, with lone person households at 11.4% and group households comprising 1.3%.
-The median household size is 3.0 people, which is larger than the Rest of NSW average of 2.4.
+Non-family households make up the remaining 12.5%, with lone person households at 11.4% and group households comprising 1.3%.
+The median household size is 3.0 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households